psk18002/CSE2102-Lab5/README.md

     EmailController.java    : /email/check
     QuizController.java     : /quiz/questions

-The REST endpoints for the password and email controllers take in URL parameters for their respective validator classes process:
+The REST endpoints for the password and email controllers take in URL parameters for their respective validator classes to process:

     http://localhost:<PORT>/<RECORD>/check?<RECORD TYPE>=<INPUT>